nutmas/CarND-Extended-Kalman-Filter-Project/README.md

 ## Usage

+After running the script, confirming the operation of the simulator and building the code the EKF program is ready to be run.

-1. From terminal window; change to build folder of project folder `cd /build/`
+1. From terminal window; change to build folder of project `cd ~/project_udacity/CarND-Extended-Kalman-Filter-Project/build/`
 2. Run EKF: `./ExtendedKF `
-3. Message appears ` socket` the EKF is not running
+3. Message appears `Listening to port 4567` the EKF is now running and waiting for connection from the simulator
-4. Run the simulator
+4. Run the simulator `term2_sim`

-From Simulator window select data set 1 or 2.
+5. Press 'Select' in the simulator window.
+6. In the EKF terminal window `Connected!!!` will now appear.
+7. The EKF is now fully operational.
+        * Select the dataset 1 or 2
+        * Press Start

 The Animation will start and the vehicle can be seen moving around the screen.

+![alt text][image2]{: width="500px"}

-* Red triangles are Lidar measurements
+* Red markers are Lidar measurements
-* Blue triangles are Radar measurements
+* Blue markers are Radar measurements
-* Green triangles are EKF predictions
+* Green markers are EKF predictions

 ---